liimee/nothinglang/README.md

 (make sure the --allow-read flag exist)
 ___
 More stuff soon
-I might also remove the alert (and other browser-only stuff) part so it works on non-browsers
+~~I might also remove the alert (and other browser-only stuff) part so it works on non-browsers~~ apparently deno supports those stuff
 PRs are welcome :D